-'Law' not only serves to translate the Latin 'lex'; it also serves to translate words such as 'Recht' (German, Dutch), 'rätt' (Scandinavian), 'droit' (French), 'diritto' (Italian) and 'derecho' (Spanish), which correspond etymologically to the English 'right'.
+'Law' not only serves to translate the Latin 'lex'; it also serves to words such as 'Recht' (German, Dutch), (Scandinavian), 'droit' (French), 'diritto' (Italian) and 'derecho' (Spanish), which correspond etymologically to the English 'right'.
 The word 'right' is nowadays understood mainly as referring to elements in a real or ideal legal system.
 Not surprisingly, it has acquired excessively normative overtones: a right is what the legal rules say, or ought to say, that a person, animal, plant, or whatever, should be given or allowed to have or do.
-It has lost virtually all of its descriptive content.27 Nevertheless, it is an indispensable word.
+It has lost virtually all of its descriptive content.13 Nevertheless, it is an indispensable word.
 In its original meaning it points to a very basic aspect of human life.
 It reminds us of the Latin 'rectus' and 'directus', forms of the verbs 'regere' and 'dirigere', to make straight, or erect, and by extension of meaning: to measure, regulate, rule, control, direct, manage, govern.
-The one who does the straightening, erecting, measuring, ruling or governing, is the regens28 or rex (usually but misleadingly translated as 'king'29) or the rector or director and that which is under his control is
+The one who does the straightening, erecting, measuring, ruling or governing, is the regens14 or rex (usually but misleadingly translated as 'king'15) or the rector or director and that which is under his control is his

-27 Cf. Lomasky-1987, Chapter One: "The Use and Abuse of Basic Rights".
+13 Cf. Lomasky-1987, Chapter One: "The Use and Abuse of Basic Rights".

-28 Cf. regent, (French 'régent'); also French 'dirigent' (conductor, leader).
+14 Cf. regent, (French 'régent'); also French 'dirigent' (conductor, leader).

-29 The word 'king' originally denotes the descendant of a noble family ('kin') of ancient lineage, and in particular the descendant of the first family, the one that traces its origin to the beginning of the world.
-Thus, the king, by providing his rectum or regnum-it is his right.
+15 The word 'king' originally denotes the descendant of a noble family ('kin') of ancient lineage, and in particular the descendant of the first family, the one that traces its origin to the beginning of the world.
+Thus, the king, by providing a link with the first age, is a symbol of tradition and justice: the one who knows and safeguards the original order of things.
+Eventually, however, the concepts rectum or regnum-it is his right.
 Whether it is a respectable right, one that others ought to respect, is an entirely different matter that need not concern us here.